mcsalzano/AU-data-spring2020/assignment4.md

-Hed: Altria Stock Falls After FDA Prioritizes Crack Downs on Juul Flavors
+Hed: Altria Stock Falls After, Could Its New Lobbying Strategy Turn Its Luck Around

 Nut graf:  Altria stock (MO), parent company of Juul Labs, fell 5.6% this week amidst crackdowns from the FDA to limit Juul pod flavors.
 The FDA is also threatening to regulate the nicotine content Juul is allowed to put in its pods.